open-mmlab/mmselfsup/docs/en/prepare_data.md

 # Prepare Datasets

-MMSelfsup supports multiple datasets.
+MMSelfSup supports multiple datasets.
 Please follow the corresponding guidelines for data preparation.
 It is recommended to symlink your dataset root to `$MMSELFSUP/data`.
 If your folder structure is different, you may need to change the corresponding paths in config files.

 - [Prepare ImageNet](#prepare-imagenet)
 - [Prepare Place205](#prepare-place205)